dvernon5/Weather-API-Application/README.md

 Follow the steps below to configure the required libraries for the WeatherAPI Application:

 ### Crow Framework Library
 1. If you haven't downloaded the Crow FrameWork library please check out the Crow Documentation to install and configure your project.
-[Crow Confi](https://crowcpp.org/master/getting_started/setup/macos/)
+[Crow Installation and Configuration](https://crowcpp.org/master/getting_started/setup/macos/)